strongself/The-Book-of-VIPER/english/code-generation.md

 - Too much time spent on simple routine work
 - Increased probability of typos, which may harm not only code style but the application logic as well

 One of the ways to tackle this issue, which we also have been using in Rambler&Co - is making our own templates for Xcode.
-Such approach solves all aforementioned issues, but is has a variety of its own disadvantages:
+Such approach solves all aforementioned issues, but is has a number of its own disadvantages:

 * Building a new template is a complex process due to cumbersome syntax
 * Sometimes after an Xcode update templates might just stop working